-The trustee professional development budget is \$7,500 (\$1,500 each).
-In 2020/2021 very little was spent on professional development.

-The existing policy is a blended policy for Trustees and Management staff.
-The existing policy is attached to this report.
+- Funding Guidelines, Costing, & Budget Impact The trustee professional development budget is \$7,500 (\$1,500 each).
+In 2020/2021 very little was spent on professional development. - Policy, Legislation, Regulation The existing policy is a blended policy for Trustees and Management staff. - e.

-e.
 Organizational Capacity